randomstring/FRC-Programming-Curriculum/ProgrammingCurriculum.md

     - A day in the life of a programmer youtube videos
         - https://www.youtube.com/watch?v=bX8hvldRx1M Day in the Life of a Software Engineer (First week!)
         - https://www.youtube.com/watch?v=Q7xFiXahrBM Day in the Life of a Software Engineer (Coding & Meetings)
-        - https://www.youtube.com/watch?v=ivCbN12hf78 a day in the life of a Google software engineer
    - A day in the life of an intern
         - https://www.youtube.com/watch?v=VBiUE2d2Lsw A Day in the Life of a Microsoft Intern
 -   Programming Java